- Get Involved

 What does it cost to host a NewsTrain?

 The host committee’s financial obligation includes supplying a light breakfast, lunch and snacks for either a one-day or two-day workshop attracting 100.
 It should seek local sponsors to cover that cost, which can run $1,500 to $3,000, depending on the length of the workshop and catering costs.
-The host committee also markets the workshop regionally, makes copies and secures a venue, usually a free or low-cost university site.
+The host committee also markets the workshop regionally and secures a venue, usually a free or low-cost university site.

 What is the attendance target?